jingwora/jingwora.github.io/KM/Notes/Books/Human Evolutionary Genetics (EN).md

 ###### 2.1 THE BIG PICTURE: AN OVERVIEW OF THE HUMAN GENOME
 - In February 2001, a milestone was reached in the attempt to sequence the entire human genome.
+  - discovering sequence variation that can be analyzed in evolutionary and disease studies.
+  - comparative analysis of other animal genomes
+  - understanding of the structure and function of chromosomes

+- Humans, like almost all animals, are diploid—that is, we have two copies of the genome in each of our somatic cells, the cells that make up our tissues.
+The human haploid genome (that is, a single copy) is composed of about 3.2 billion nucleotides (nt), the fundamental building blocks of DNA within which information is encoded.